New Syndx wants to use its expertise assisting companies elsewhere to help Social Equity cannabis license applicants in New Jersey.

 A good Business Plan is a key component of a successful cannabis license application.
 While a lot of it can be intuitive, projecting future revenue is not.

-There is a great demand for cannabis consultants to assist companies applying for a coveted adult-use cannabis business license.
+There is a great demand for cannabis consultants to assist companies in applying for a coveted adult-use cannabis business license.
 Most of the adult-use markets involve a complicated and often costly application to operate in the cannabis market.

 He noted they have in-house experts with experience securing licenses for Social Equity cannabis license applicants elsewhere.
 They have previously worked with Michigan, California, and upstate New York companies.
 Soltis noted they could use parts of successful submissions that would not change greatly, like a security plan.